-- Staff understood their duty to raise concerns and report incidents and near misses.
-Leaders and managers supported them when they did so. - There were adequate systems for reviewing and investigating when things went wrong.
+- There were adequate systems for reviewing and investigating when things went wrong.
 The practice learned and shared lessons, identified themes and took action to improve safety in the practice. - The practice acted on and learned from external safety events as well as patient and medicine safety alerts.